GeekyAnts/nativebase-docs/docs/next/input.md

 };
 ```

-The `Input` component is a component that is used to get user input in a text field.
+The `Input` component allows a user to provide input in a text field.

 ## Examples